FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-You may noticed a distinct lack of authorization code in the `axios.get` call.
+You may have noticed a distinct lack of any token sending code in the `axios.get` call.
 This is one of the strengths of the cookie approach.
 As long as we're calling APIs from the same domain, cookies are sent for free.
-If you need to send cookies to a different subdomain, such as `otherapi.twgtl.com`, make sure your CORS settings are correct.
+If you need to send cookies to a different domain, make sure you check your CORS settings.

 What does the server side API look like?
 Here's the route that handles `/api/todos`: